Making mistakes is something we’re all good at.

 As a doctor, look at the entire situation from various angles to identify and assess the nature of the damage.

-It’s important during this stage to think because there may be related issues that spawn from a single mistake.
+It’s crucial during this stage to think because there may be related issues that spawn from a single mistake.

 For example, accepting orders for a discounted product to be supplied by a third-party vendor can impact the supply chain.
 Thus, it’s important to connect the dots wherever they may be to assess and diagnose the issue.